-- 5.1 A range of background work needs to be undertaken to produce the new planning documents.
+5.1 A range of background work needs to be undertaken to produce the new planning documents.
 All LDDs need to be underpinned by an appropriate evidence base.
 Any new DPD will be examined by an independent Planning Inspector, and will have to pass the test of 'soundness'.
 Demonstrating 'soundness' will depend in part on the quality, robustness and credibility of the information and technical work underpinning the DPDs.
-Any supporting technical papers produced either by, or for, the Council will be made publicly available to assist public involvement in the Local Plan process. - 5.2 The Site Allocation DPD and Town Centre AAP are supported by a substantial evidence base, and this has been available to view and comment on throughout the consultation stages and submitted as part of the examination process.
-The BCCS review requires new technical work to be undertaken at a Black Country level to update the previous evidence base used to inform the strategy.
-This will involve careful consideration of the Black Country's future growth needs and the ability to accommodate such growth. - 5.3 The Authority's Monitoring Report (AMR), and reviews of the LDS, will provide an opportunity to assess whether there are any new areas of technical work that will be needed to support LDD preparation (as well as possibly identifying the need to prepare or review individual LDDs).
+Any supporting technical papers produced either by, or for, the Council will be made publicly available to assist public involvement in the Local Plan process.

+5.2 The Black Country Plan review requires new technical work to be undertaken at a Black Country level to update the previous evidence base used to inform the strategy.
+This will involve careful consideration of the Black Country's future growth needs and the ability to accommodate such growth.

+5.3 The Authority's Monitoring Report (AMR), and reviews of the LDS, will provide an opportunity to assess whether there are any new areas of technical work that will be needed to support LDD preparation (as well as possibly identifying the need to prepare or review individual LDDs).